-The previous results focus on the video playback performances.
-In Fig. 11 we plot the average buffering time computed by the predictive buffering algorithm for 8 different sets of simulation configurations.
-Runs 1 to 4 are from the PlanetLab traces with $R/\mu = 1$, 1.1, 1.2 and 1.3 respectively, and runs 5 to 8 are from the NLANR PMA traces with $R/\mu = 1$, 1.1, 1.2 and 1.3 respectively.
-In the same figure we also plot the upper bound - which is the time to download the entire video, and the lower bound - which is the minimum buffering time required for continuous video playback assuming all the future bandwidth availabilities are known a priori.
-This latter bound is again not realizable in practice but provides a useful benchmark to evaluate the absolute performance of the predictive buffering algorithm.
+Fig. 8 compares the average buffering time for 8 different sets of simulation configurations.
+Runs 1 to 4 are from the PlanetLab traces with $R/\mu = 1$ , 1.1, 1.2 and 1.3 respectively, and runs 5 to 8 are from the NLANR PMA traces with $R/\mu = 1$ , 1.1, 1.2 and 1.3 respectively.
+We also plot the upper bound - which is the time to download the entire video, and the lower bound - which is the minimum buffering time required for continuous video playback assuming all the future bandwidth availabilities are known a priori.
+The lower bound is not realizable in practice but provides a useful benchmark to evaluate the performance of the predictive buffering algorithm.

 There are four observations.
 First, there is an increasing trend from sets 1 to 4, and from sets 5 to 8.
-This is due to the increasing video bit-rate ratios (R/μ) used, which longer buffering times are needed to compensate for the higher video bit-rate ratios.
+This is due to the increasing video bit-rate ratios $(R/\mu)$ used, which longer buffering times are needed to compensate for the higher video bit-rate ratios.
 Second, the computed buffering time is remarkably close to the lower bound, meaning that the predictive buffering algorithm can achieve near-optimal buffering time and maintain a high successful playback ratio.
 Third, the differences between the Sample Mean values and the 99% CI mean values are negligible.
 This shows that by using the confidence interval mean we can achieve substantially better successful playback ratio (c.f.
 Fig. 4) and yet with only negligible increase in the buffering time.
 Finally, the average buffering time for PlanetLab traces (runs 1 to 4) is generally closer to the lower bound than the one for the NLANR PMA traces (runs 5 to 8).
 This is because the NLANR PMA traces generally exhibit significantly more and larger variations in the available bandwidth.
 Thus to compensate for the larger bandwidth variations the predictive buffering algorithm must extend the buffering time longer to ensure continuous playback.